 Jackhammers (pneumatic drills)

 Twenty thousand years ago, if you'd needed to dig a hole in rough ground, chances are you would have found yourself swinging a sharpened deer antler over your head.
 Modern pickaxes are based on pretty much the same idea.
-The long wooden handle and metal blade act like levers to magnify the force you generate with your back muscles and arms.
+The long wooden handle and heavy metal blade build up energy as you swing, focusing it on a single, narrow point so each blow produces maximum force and pressure.
 It's simple technology, but it's very effective.

 Today, if you want to dig a hole in a hurry and there's a thick lump of concrete or asphalt in your way, you're most likely to use a jackhammer, also known as a pneumatic (air-powered) drill, rock drill, or pavement breaker.
 A strong and skilled road worker can swing a pickaxe 10 times a minute or more, but a jackhammer can pound the ground 150 times faster—that's 1500 times a minute!
 Pretty amazing, but how exactly does it work?